-Information and communication technologies play a fundamental role in the activities of Box Hill Institute Group (BHIG).
+Information and communication technologies play a fundamental role in the activities of Box Hill Institute (BHI).
 Protecting your privacy and your personal information is an important aspect of the way we create, organise and implement our activities on-line and off-line.

-BHIG is committed to protecting your privacy.
-BHIG collect, use and disclose personal information in accordance with the Privacy and Data Protection Act 2014 (Vic) (PDPA) and other applicable legislation.
+BHI is committed to protecting your privacy.
+BHI collect, use and disclose personal information in accordance with the Privacy and Data Protection Act 2014 (Vic) (PDPA) and other applicable legislation.

 What is Personal Information?